Skunk Works Celebrates 70 Years

 24 May 2013

 The Pentagon’s Defense Advanced Research Projects Agency, better known as DARPA, has a reputation for applying innovative solutions to practical problems.
 Getting personnel and vehicles off of roads with known threats, such as improvised explosive devices, or IEDs, is one such problem.
-DARPA is addressing this problem in a program called Transformer.
+DARPA is addressing this problem in a program called ARES.

 19 December 2012